awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 If your VM shuts down unexpectedly, for example during a power outage, your gateway becomes unreachable\.
 When power and network connectivity are restored, your gateway becomes reachable and starts to function normally\.
 Following are some steps you can take at that point to help recover your data:
 + If an outage causes network connectivity issues, you can troubleshoot the issue\.
 For information about how to test network connectivity, see [Testing Your Gateway Connection to the Internet](manage-on-premises-common.md#MaintenanceTestGatewayConnectivity-common)\.
 +  For cached volumes and tapes setups, when your gateway becomes reachable, your volumes or tapes go into BOOTSTRAPPING status\.
 This functionality ensures that your locally stored data continues to be synchronized with AWS\.
-For more information on this status, see [Understanding Volume Status](managing-volumes.md#StorageVolumeStatuses)\.
+For more information on this status, see [Understanding Volume Statuses and Transitions](managing-volumes.md#StorageVolumeStatuses)\.
 + If your gateway malfunctions and issues occur with your volumes or tapes as a result of an unexpected shutdown, you can recover your data\.
 For information about how to recover your data, see the sections following that apply to your scenario\.

 ## Recovering Your Data from a Malfunctioning Gateway or VM<a name="recover-from-gateway"></a>